-Following Jigsaw's grisly demise, Mark Hoffman, the final apprentice to the serial killer is deigned a hero.
-Meanwhile, Agent Strahm continues to track Hoffman while another group of strangers are put through a series of gruesome traps.
+Following Jigsaw's grisly demise, Mark Hoffman is commended as a hero, but Agent Strahm is suspicious, and delves into Hoffman's past.
+Meanwhile, another group of people are put through a series of gruesome tests.

 See more »

 11 of 23 people found this review helpful.

 Was this review helpful to you?